arjunmehta/heartbeats/README.md

 ```

 ### Create a New Heart
+To create a new heartbeat you, obviously, need to create a new heart.
+A heart has a core heartrate, and beats at a specified interval.
 ```javascript
 var heartbeats = require('heartbeats');
 var heart = new heartbeats.Heart(1000);
 ```

 ### Create Pulse Instances
+ Hearts can also spawn new "Pulses" which are used to catch a "beat" from the Heart.
 ```javascript
 var pulseA = heart.newPulse();
 var pulseB = heart.newPulse();